virusme/Automated-Trader-for-The-Chartist/README.md

 Support
 ---------
-Contact info@theportfoliotrader.com for assistance or if you have any queries
+Contact info@theportfoliotrader.com for assistance or if you have any queries.

 <br>